novoda/spikes/expanding-peek-drawer/README.md

 In the "peek" state, the children of this view are not interactive.
 Clicking anywhere on the view should expand the view to "fullscreen" state.
-Clicking anywhere outside the view should dismiss the view entirely (perhaps with a callback).
+Clicking anywhere outside the view should dismiss the view entirely (perhaps with a buttonListener).

 In "fullscreen" state, the children are active.
 There is a cross which will can dismiss the view entirely.
 Pressing back should also dismiss the view entirely.